sigcsets/sigcse2016/authors/final_submission.md

     * You have submitted both PDF and source file(s) to the publisher

-    * You have faxed the signed copyright or permission form to the publisher
+    * You have completed the signed copyright or permission form and sent it to the publisher

 {% include submission-questions category="Publications Wrangler" %}